organix/crlf/actor.md

 ## Actor Stack-Machine

 There are many possible models for describing an actor's behavior.
-One simple model is an [imperative](https://en.wikipedia.org/wiki/Imperative_programming) stack-oriented machine (similar to [FORTH](https://en.wikipedia.org/wiki/Forth_(programming_language))).
+One simple model is an [imperative](https://en.wikipedia.org/wiki/Imperative_programming) stack-oriented machine with a dictionary (similar to [FORTH](https://en.wikipedia.org/wiki/Forth_(programming_language))).

 Program source is provided as a stream of _words_ (whitespace separated in text format).
 Each word is looked up in the current _dictionary_ and the corresponding _block_ is executed.
 Literal values are pushed on the data _stack_, which is used to provide parameters and return values for executing blocks.
 Some blocks also consume words from the source stream.